The manual espresso machine

 A "separate" version of the automatic espresso machine.
 This allows for greater control, particularly over the amount of ground coffee and its tamping.

-When mastered properly and accompanied by a quality grinder, this is one of the best ways to obtain an espresso, with concentrated aromas and a creamy texture.
+When done correctly and with a quality grinder, this is one of the best ways to obtain an espresso, with concentrated aromas and a creamy texture.

 Material